Education

 I hope Waleed and his family had a nice vacation in Lebanon.
 I tried to visit them at his parent's home to thank him again for carrying Shweir problems over his head, he who is living in the most quit organized country in the world, but I didn't find him to my bad luck.
 Waleed, thank you my friend, and please thank your lovely wife for helping us in putting one cornerstone in the library building for the young.

-I wish our Baladieh would give the place soon for the Community Center to organize the library, which every one of us is ready to help in building it.
+Center to organize the library, which every one of us is ready to help in

 Riad

-Graduating Class of 2001 of
+of 2001 of

 "Official Secondary School of Shweir" &